Consultation: Therapeutic Goods Advertising Code

 - Consultation: Therapeutic Goods Advertising Code - Proposed improvements including proposed framework for Schedule 3 medicine advertising (pdf,283kb)

-- Consultation: Therapeutic Goods Advertising Code - Proposed improvements including proposed framework for Schedule 3 medicine advertising (Microsoft Word,132kb)
+- Consultation: Therapeutic Goods Advertising Code - Proposed improvements including proposed framework for Schedule 3 medicine advertising (docx,132kb)

 Documents released for consultation on Thursday, 31 August 2017.